daedric/i3scripts/README.md

 create_worspace.py
 ==================

 Propose to create a workspace according to the conf files.
+The workspaces will be looked up in the directory `~/.i3/workspaces`.
+In the directory examples you can find what it is possible to achieve so far.

 select_child.py
 ===============